bjaan/roc-pulse-relay/README.md

 TODO

-# Running PulseAudio as a Windows service, and use it in WSL 2
+# Running PulseAudio as a Windows service and use it in WSL 2

-The built-in _WSLg PulseAudio_ might be unstable or giving glitchy sound, in that case it is recommended to install a proper PulseAudio server on Windows and repoint WSL 2 to that service rather than the built-in WSLg on.
+The built-in _WSLg PulseAudio_ might be unstable or giving glitchy sound, in that case it is recommended to install a proper PulseAudio server on Windows and repoint WSL 2 to that service rather than the built-in WSLg one.

-1. Install PulseAudio for Windows: downloaded from here https://pgaskin.net/pulseaudio-win32/ - follow this guide to get it installed as a service: https://www.linuxuprising.com/2021/03/how-to-get-sound-pulseaudio-to-work-on.html
+1. Install PulseAudio for Windows: downloaded from here https://pgaskin.net/pulseaudio-win32 and follow this guide to get it installed as a service: https://www.linuxuprising.com/2021/03/how-to-get-sound-pulseaudio-to-work-on.html

-2. modify the _.bashrc_ file that will set the _$PULSE_SERVER_ environment variable, to point to the Windows Service hosting PulseAudio.
+2. modify the _.bashrc_ file that will set the _$PULSE_SERVER_ environment variable when ever a WSL 2 session is started, to point to the Windows Service hosting PulseAudio.
+Using e.g. `nano ~/.bashrc` command (_CTRL+O_ to save):
 	1. Comment out this line - in case it exists - to disable WSLg pulse server: `export PULSE_SERVER=unix:/mnt/wslg/runtime-dir/pulse/native`
 	2. Add these lines, this will set the  _$PULSE_SERVER_ variable and ensure that any app needing to connect to PulseAudio for sound will connect to the Windows Service instead:
 ```sh